Russian Dachshund Bloodlines: How Careful Lineage Creates Beautiful, Low-Set Miniature Puppies

 🐕 A Breeder’s Perspective

-Importing a Dachshund isn’t glamorous behind the scenes — it involves months of paperwork, veterinary checks, quarantine compliance, KC registration processes, and ongoing evaluation once the dog settles into family life.
+I always tell families: responsible breeding is a long game.
+Importing a Dachshund isn’t glamorous behind the scenes.
+It involves months of paperwork, veterinary checks, quarantine compliance, KC registration processes, and ongoing evaluation once the dog settles into family life.

 We live with our dogs, get to know them as individuals, and only later decide whether they’re truly suitable for breeding.
+Some imports never are — and that’s absolutely fine.
+Every dog deserves a happy life regardless of breeding plans.

 📝 Checklist: What to Ask About Imported Bloodlines